depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

   1. Ch 20 of the DL book, particularly:
       * Differentiable Generator Networks (Ch 20.10.2)
-          * Description of a broad class of generative models to which GANs belong which will help contextualise GANs when we look at them next week.
+          * Description of a broad class of generative models to which GANs belong which will help contextualize GANs when we look at them next week.
       * Variational Autoencoders (Ch 20.10.3)
           * Description of another popular class of differentiable generative model which might be nice to contrast to GANs next week.
       * Evaluating Generative Models (Ch 20.14)